Takeru Segawa: ONE Championship

 ONE Championship CEO Chatri Sityodtong announced of April 28, 2023, that Takeru had signed a contract with the promotion, although the exact details of it remained unclear.

 In the promotional debut, Takeru was scheduled to face Rodtang Jitmuangnon in a kickboxing superfight on January 28, 2024, at ONE 165.
 However, Rodtang withdrew from the bout due to injury and was replaced by Superlek Kiatmuu9 for the ONE Flyweight Kickboxing World Championship bout.
 Takeru lost the fight by unanimous decision.

 Takeru was expected to face Black Panther VenumMuayThai, who was making his kickboxing debut, at ONE Friday Fights 81 on September 27, 2024.
 Black Panther withdrew with an injury on September 6 and was replaced by Thant Zin.
-Despite being knocked down in the opening round, Takeru was nonetheless able to win the fight by a second-round technical knockout.
+Despite being knocked down in the opening round, Takeru was nonetheless able to win the fight by a second-round knockout.

 The match between Takeru and Rodtang Jitmuangnon in a kickboxing superfight was rescheduled on March 23, 2025, at ONE 172.
 He lost the fight via knockout in round one.
 His teammate Masaaki Noiri later revealed Takeru entered the bout with rib and sternum fractures.

 Takeru faced Denis Puric at ONE 173 on November 16, 2025.
 He won the fight by a second-round technical knockout.
 Takeru announced that he would retire from the sport of kickboxing after the next match.
-He asked Rodtang to face in his final match and Rodtang accepted the rematch.
+He asked Rodtang to face him in his final match and Rodtang accepted the rematch.
+At ONE SAMURAI 1 on April 29, 2026, Takeru won the ONE Interim Flyweight Kickboxing World Championship by dominating the rematch, knocking down Rodtang twice in the 2nd round and brutally dropping him twice more in the 5th round as the referee stepped in to declare a TKO victory for Takeru, handing Rodtang his first knockout loss in almost 13 years since losing to Sangtien Sor.Sornsing via a fourth-round elbow KO in October 2013.
+For this final victory in his professional career, Takeru was awarded a US$100,000 performance bonus.

+On May 1, 2026, Takeru held a retirement press conference in Tokyo and revealed that the reason for his decision to retire from active competition was a disc herniation in his neck that he had developed a year earlier.